SSWConsulting/SSW.Rules.Content/rules/use-source-control-for-powerapps/rule.md

 ---
 type: rule
-title: Do you use source control for your powerApps?
+title: Do you use source control for your Power Apps?
 uri: use-source-control-for-powerapps
 authors:
   - title: Warwick Leahy